wp-plugins/use-helvetica-dangit/readme.txt

 Contributors: mattwiebe
 Tags: admin typography helvetica
 Requires at least: 3.2beta
-Tested up to: 3.2beta
+Tested up to: 3.2
-Stable tag: 1.0
+Stable tag: 1.0.1

 Nobody should have to look at Arial.

 == Description ==

-WordPress 3.2 uses Arial in the admin, marring an otherwise beautiful design.
-Use Helvetica instead instead of its bastard offspring.
+<del>WordPress 3.2 uses Arial in the admin, marring an otherwise beautiful design.
+Use Helvetica instead instead of its bastard offspring.</del>

+WordPress 3.2.1 introduced [a patch](http://core.trac.wordpress.org/ticket/18020) that uses the `sans-serif` keyword.
+This plugin is thankfully no longer necessary.

 == Frequently Asked Questions ==

 = Will this plugin remove Arial from the WordPress admin area? =

-Yes.
+<del>Yes.</del> It's no longer there to remove.
+Unless you're on Windows, but a WordPress plugin can't fix that for you.

 = Can you also remove the scourge of Arial from the rest of the Internet? =